52 Years Ago: Merle Haggard Records ‘Workin’ Man Blues’

 Haggard passed away on April 6, 2016.
 At the 2016 American Country Countdown Awards less than a month after the icon's death, Toby Keith performed "Workin' Man Blues," along with several other of Haggard's hits, including “Mama Tried,” “Today I Started Loving You Again,” “I Think I’ll Just Stay Here and Drink" and "Okie From Muskogee."

-10 Essential Merle Haggard Lyrics
+LOOK: 10 Essential Merle Haggard Lyrics